-3.2 SENIOR OFFICER AND SENIOR MANAGEMENT TEAM
+3.2 SENIOR OFFICER AND LEADERSHIP TEAM

-- 3.2.1 Members of the Senior Management Team (SMT) have the delegated authority to initiate settlement agreement discussions with advice and assistance from the Association's Corporate and Human Resources Manager - 3.2.2 Members of the SMT also have the delegated authority to agree and authorise the terms of a settlement agreement involving payments up to the following thresholds set out in the SHA Group Policy on Entitlements, Payments and Benefits: - Where the total sum of the non-contractual payment and benefit does not exceed, in the opinion of our employment adviser, the total cost of a successful application by the employee to a Court or Tribunal (including the likely level of compensation that might be awarded by a court or tribunal and associated costs to the organisation to participate in the tribunal), or; - Payment is no more than one year's gross remuneration, if the employee has more than 10 years or more continuous service with SHA; or, if less than 10 years continuous service, payment is no more than one-tenth of one year's gross remuneration for each year of completed service.
-Where staff transferred in to SHA under TUPE total years service can be used for this calculation. - 3.2.3 Members of the SMT also have responsibility for seeking independent legal advice in relation to a settlement agreement and preparation of reports and proposals for Management Committee when a settlement agreement involves payments which exceed contractual terms. - 3.2.4 Reporting on settlement agreements to Management Committee or its subcommittee as set out in the Scheme of Delegated Authority.
-This may practically be delegated to the Corporate and Human Resources Manager who is designated as
+- 3.2.1 Members of the SHA Leadership Team have the delegated authority to initiate settlement agreement discussions with advice and assistance from the Association's Human Resources and Corporate Support Manager - 3.2.2 Members of the Leadership Team also have the delegated authority to agree and authorise the terms of a settlement agreement involving payments up to the following thresholds set out in the SHA Group Policy on Entitlements, Payments and Benefits: - Where the total sum of the non-contractual payment and benefit does not exceed, in the opinion of our employment adviser, the total cost of a successful application by the employee to a Court or Tribunal (including the likely level of compensation that might be awarded by a court or tribunal and associated costs to the organisation to participate in the tribunal), or;

-- Lead Officer support for the Staffing and General Purposes sub-committee in the SHA Committee Terms of Reference, Roles and Remits. - 3.2.5 Members of the SMT also have responsibility for ensuring that any settlement agreements is reported to the Scottish Housing Regulator (SHR) as a notifiable event in line with SHR Notifiable Events statutory guidance.
-This may practically be delegated to the Corporate and Human Resources Manager or the Corporate Compliance Officer
+- Payment is no more than one year's gross remuneration, if the employee has more than 10 years or more continuous service with SHA; or, if less than 10 years continuous service, payment is no more than one-tenth of one year's gross remuneration for each year of completed service.
+Where staff transferred into SHA under Transfer of Undertakings Protection of Employment Regulations (TUPE) total years' service can be used for this calculation. - 3.2.3 Members of the Leadership Team also have responsibility for seeking independent legal advice in relation to a settlement agreement and preparation of reports and proposals for Management Committee when a settlement agreement involves payments which exceed contractual terms. - 3.2.4 Reporting on settlement agreements to Management Committee or its subcommittee is delegated to the Leadership team as set out in the Scheme of Delegated Authority.
+This may practically be delegated to the Human Resources and Corporate Support Manager. - 3.2.5 Members of the Leadership Team also have responsibility for ensuring that any settlement agreement is reported to the Scottish Housing Regulator (SHR) as a notifiable event in line with SHR Notifiable Events statutory guidance.
+This may practically be delegated to the Human Resources and Corporate Support Manager or the Corporate Compliance Officer.